The problems with multiple data sources

 Since then, the number of platforms used by hotels to engage guests, streamline operations and drive revenue has proliferated.
 Today, a hotel may use a dozen or more applications, from revenue management systems to guest survey solutions to marketing automation software.

-“Guests leave a tremendous amount of data in their wake at the various touchpoints during their stay—website, call center, PMS, mobile app, POS, activities, survey, loyalty program, just to name a few,” said Sullivan of Cendyn.
+“Guests leave a tremendous amount of data in their wake at the various touchpoints during their stay—website, call center, hotel PMS, mobile app, POS, activities, survey, loyalty program, just to name a few,” said Sullivan of Cendyn.
 “The challenge is that each of these systems captures a sliver of information about the guest, and it’s housed in disparate data silos.”
 When you consider the entire lifecycle of a guest, which may encompass multiple stays at properties and brands within a hotel group, the amount of data increases exponentially.

 The challenges arise out of the evolution of technology in hotels.
 New tools have been developed piecemeal over the years, some as standalone applications, others as add-ons.
 Because many of the systems do not communicate with one another, a hotel company may have multiple profiles of the same guest scattered across its properties and databases.